KDE/documentation-develop-kde-org/content/docs/getting-started/kirigami/advanced-connect_backend/index.md

     Q_SIGNAL void introductionTextChanged();
 ```

 The first function is the getter, the second the setter, and the third a signal that is emitted when the property is changed.
+They match the READ, WRITE and NOTIFY parts of the above `Q_PROPERTY`.

 ### src/components/backend.cpp